zjcnzxsjy/open-agent-platform/README.md

   "deploymentUrl": "The API URL to your deployment", "name": "A custom name for your deployment", "isDefault": "Whether this deployment is the default deployment.
 Should only be set to true for one deployment.", "defaultGraphId": "The graph ID of the default graph for the entire OAP instance.
-We reccomend this is set to the graph ID of a graph which supports RAG & MCP tools.
+We recommend this is set to the graph ID of a graph which supports RAG & MCP tools.
 This must be set in the same deployment which isDefault is set to true on.
 Optional, but required in at least one deployment.", }
 ```